 We have lots more plain English analysis of Marcus Jones’s voting record on issues like health, welfare, taxation and more.
 Visit Marcus Jones’s full vote analysis page for more.

-Marcus Jones never rebelled against their party in this parliament
+Marcus Jones has never rebelled against their party in the current parliament.
+Find out more.

 Conservative MP for Nuneaton